JappeHallunken/tarballs-for-wsl/README.md

 # tarballs-for-wsl
+This repo contains:
+- a Debian Trixie root-fs tarball, so you can run the DietPi installer script by yourself
-A Debian Trixie root-fs tarball and another converted to DietPi for WSL
+- a root-fs tarball already converted to DietPi.

 `/etc/wls.conf` contains